Bremo Bluff, Virginia: Demographics

 Bremo Bluff is part of the Charlottesville metropolitan area.
 The local zip code of 23022 was populated by 328 men and 328 women in 2010.
 The median ages of the men and women were 40.8 and 41.8, respectively.
 The average home value was $56,000 and the average annual household income was $54,396.
 129 people were employed across 14 local businesses, generating a total annual payroll of $6,243,000 as of 2010.

 Geology

 The "Big Sandstone" vein of quartzite was discovered at Bremo Bluff by the Tellurium Mine, which also had been a source of various precious metals since 1832.

 Climate

-Climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
-The Köppen Climate Classification subtype for this climate is "Cfa" (Humid Subtropical Climate).
+The climate of Bremo Bluff is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
+The Köppen Climate Classification subtype for this climate is "Cfa" (Humid temperate hot summer).